Say goodbye to dry and boring vanilla cupcakes, and HELLO to these supremely moist and flavorful vanilla cupcakes of your dreams!

 - Preheat oven to 350F and line a muffin pan with 12 paper liners.

 - In a medium bowl, whisk together the melted butter and sugar.
-Add in the egg, milk, yogurt and vanilla.
-Stir to combine.
+Then mix in the egg, yogurt, cold milk, and vanilla.

 - Add the wet ingredient to the dry ingredients.
 Whisk until just smooth and combined.

-- Divide the batter amongst the 12 muffin cups.
-They will be almost full.
+- Divide the batter into the 12 cupcake liners.

 - Bake for about 20-22 minutes or until a toothpick inserted into the center comes out clean.
 Let cool completely before frosting.